-We follow the history of linguistic philosophy as spearheaded by Chomsky himself by referring to this as the "Linguistic Competence Separation Hypothesis".

-He seeks to justify his distinction by association with processes of computation:
+We follow tradition by referring to this as the "Linguistic Competence Separation Hypothesis".
+It is justified by association with processes of computation:

 The theory of computability enables us to establish the distinction, which is an important one, familiar in other domains.